 Employment sectors for MiM graduates are diverse, with a strong focus on consulting.
-MiM hiring demand is strongest among companies in the consulting, products/services, and manufacturing industries, according to GMAC.
+MiM hiring demand is strongest among companies in the consulting, finance, healthcare, and technology industries, according to GMAC.

-At London Business School, 45% of MiM grads enter consulting, according to school figures, with nine of the most recent cohort joining Bain & Company, a further 14 joining BCG, and a further 12 starting work with McKinsey & Company.
+At London Business School, 44% of MiM grads enter consulting, according to school figures, with 14 of the most recent cohort joining Bain & Company, a further 14 joining BCG, and a further 12 starting work with McKinsey & Company.

 MiM vs MBA

 Most Master's in Management programs are aimed at recent bachelor’s graduates with a maximum two years’ work or internship experience.
 Whereas MBA candidates tend to have between three-to-five years of work experience, MiM students are typically younger and at earlier stages in their professional careers.